 If the notification is triggered by SMF for I-SMF selection or removal or V-SMF selection for the current PDU session, or SMF selection during PDU Session re-establishment for SSC mode 2/3, the notification content shall contain the resourceStatus IE with the value "UNCHANGED", the Cause IE with the value "TARGET_DNAI_NOTIFICATION" and the targetDnaiInfo IE. The targetDnai IE in the targetDnaiInfo IE shall be absent if the I-SMF removal is triggered due to the DNAI currently served by the I-SMF being no longer used for the PDU Session.
 If the notification is triggered for SMF selection during PDU Session re-establishment for SSC mode 3, the notification content may also contain the oldPduSessionRef IE received from the SMF or the oldSmContextRef IE as specified in clause 4.3.5.2 of 3GPP TS 23.502 [3].

 If the notification is triggered by a PDU session release due to slice inactivity as specified in clause 5.15.15.3 of 3GPP TS 23.501 [2] and clause 5.11.2 of 3GPP TS 29.244 [29], the notification content shall contain the resourceStatus IE with the value "RELEASED" and the Cause IE with the value "REL_DUE_TO_SLICE_INACTIVITY".

+If the notification is triggered by a PDU session reactivation (e.g. due to the N3 path failure between the RAN node and the UPF) and if the AMF and SMF both support the "ReactInfo" feature, the notification content may contain the PDU Session Reactivation information to be provided to the new SMF during SM Context Creation for the PDU session being reactivated.

 If the original AMF is unavailable and the notification is forwarded to a reselected AMF within the same AMF set, the notification should include the old GUAMI of the original AMF.